daverbk/studies/conspectus/docs/kotlin/functions.md

 val sum: (Int, Int) -> Int = { x, y -> x + y }
 ```

-Bound reference store the object on which the member can delay to called, while unbound can be called on any object of a
+Bound reference stores the object on which the member can delay to called, while unbound can be called on any object of a
 given type

 `Bound`